 Here’s a look at our picks for the Best Sheep and Wool Festivals in New England.

 Sheepshearing Festival at Gore Place (April 30, 2016) – Waltham, MA

 Held on the historic grounds at Gore Place, the festival features demonstrations of sheepshearing, herding dogs, spinning and weaving, a crafts fair with 88 vendors, food, live music, performers, wagon rides, historic re-enactors, and more.

 At Billings Farm and Musuem, enjoy a weekend devoted to Southdown sheep and their Border Collie friends.
-Watch the spring shearing of the farm’s ewes and demonstrations of Border Collies herding sheep in the farm fields.
-Admission includes a children’s art show and the 28th annual spring commemorative button.
+Watch the spring shearing of the farm’s ewes, spinning and carding demonstrations, and a chance to watch the talented Border Collies herding sheep in the farm fields.
+There’s also a children’s art show.

 Alpacas, llamas, and sheep, oh my!
 And don’t forget the border collies.
-Held at the Deerfiled Fairgrounds this year, you’ll be able to wath the action at the sheepdog trials and the best-in-show competition.
+Held at the Deerfield Fairgrounds this year, you’ll be able to watch the action at the sheepdog trials and the best-in-show competition.
 Also enjoy exhibits and demonstrations of weaving, spinning, and shearing, and take in informative sessions on caring for the animals.

 It’s the kickoff weekend for Old Sturbridge Village’s 1830s-style summer games — and haircut time for the sheep.
 Historians will demonstrate how wool is processed, from shearing, scouring, and carding, to dyeing, spinning, and weaving.

 Have you ever attended one of our picks for the best sheep and wool festivals in New England?